 While a great deal is known about the developmental participation and interactors of Gro, details of the mechanism by which Gro achieves repression have remained elusive.
 Multiple models have been proposed to explain Groucho’s ability to fully and reversibly initiate and maintain both short- and long-range repression, yet a full picture, able to account for all observations of Groucho behavior, has yet to emerge.

-Much of the speculation surrounding Groucho activity centers on to what degree it forms oligomeric structures in vivo, how these structures interact with chromatin, and what relevance these structures have on its repressive abilities.
-Early evidence showed Groucho tetramerizes in vitro via the Q-domain (Chen et al., 1998) (Song et al., 2004).
-Groucho has been found to be associated with chromatin over 2 kb away from its recruitment site, leading to the hypothesis that Groucho spreads from its recruitment site, analogous to the spreading activity of Sir family corepressors (Pirrotta and Gross, 2005).
-Experiments on a mouse Gro homolog showed that while tetramerization was not required for recruitment to chromatin, it is necessary for the aggregation of independent nucleosomal arrays in vitro (Sekiya and Zaret, 2007).
+Much of the speculation surrounding Groucho activity centers on the possibility that oligomeric structures of Gro form in vivo, how these structures interact with chromatin, and what relevance these structures have to repression.
+Early evidence showed that Groucho tetramerizes in vitro via the Q-domain (Chen et al., 1998) (Song et al., 2004).
+In another experiment, Groucho was found to be associated with chromatin over 2 kb away from its recruitment site, leading to the hypothesis that Groucho spreads from its recruitment site, analogous to the spreading activity of Sir family corepressors (Pirrotta and Gross, 2005).
+Experiments on a mouse Gro homolog showed that while tetramerization is not required for recruitment to chromatin, it is necessary for the aggregation of nucleosomal arrays in vitro (Sekiya and Zaret, 2007).
 Monomeric forms of the protein successfully bind to and increase the density of dinucleosomes in vitro (Sekiya and Zaret, 2007).
 In vivo, the loss of tetramerization is lethal but does not entirely abolish Gro-mediated repression (Jennings et al., 2007).
-More recent evidence in cell culture has shown that Gro binds in discrete peaks less than 1kb in width, though longer stretches of binding do occur (Kaul et al., 2014).
+More recent evidence in cell culture has shown that Gro binds in discrete peaks, though longer stretches of binding do occur (Kaul et al., 2014).